sy77777en/video_annotation_folk/labels_markdown/lighting_setup/shadow_pattern/index.md

 <h3>📖 Definition:</h3>
-Does the video feature shadows shaped by the subject, emphasizing its form or movement?
+Does the video feature shadows shaped by the subject to support the narrative, emphasizing form or movement?

 <details>
 <summary><h4> Question (Definition)</h4></summary>